FortiGate

 In this case, factoryreset2 is used to keep the interface and routing configurations.

-When using this procedure in a FortiVM, it is necessary to also add 'keepvmlicense' to keep the license in the VM.
+When using this procedure in a FortiGate running as a virtual machine, it is necessary to also add 'keepvmlicense', as shown in the article Technical Tip: Factory Reset Options in FortiGate-KVM.